Compact Ignition Tokamak

 The Compact Ignition Tokamak (CIT) was a plasma physics experiment that was designed but not built.
-It was designed by an inter-organizational team in the USA led by Princeton Plasma Physics Laboratory.
-The experiment was designed to achieve a self-sustaining Thermonuclear fusion reaction (ignition) in a Tokamak with the minimum possible budget.
+It was designed by an inter-organizational team in the US led by Princeton Plasma Physics Laboratory.
+The experiment was designed to achieve a self-sustaining thermonuclear fusion reaction (ignition) in a tokamak with the minimum possible budget.

 History

 CIT was to be the successor experiment to the Tokamak Fusion Test Reactor (TFTR).
 Where TFTR was designed to achieve Q>1 (more fusion power produced by the plasma than injected into the plasma), CIT was designed to achieve ignition, here defined as Q>10 (fusion power produced is more than ten times the heating power).
 Design of CIT began in 1986, at which point it was expected that construction would begin in 1988 and complete in 1993.
 The estimated cost of construction was $285 Million in 1986 dollars.

 As development progressed, the tokamak design grew in size, magnetic field, and heating power.
 At some point in the early 1990s, the DOE canceled the project and supported instead the design of the Tokamak Physics Experiment (TPX), which was also never built.

 Further extensions of the compact high-field approach of CIT were studied in later U.S. national design projects for two proposed devices: the Burning Plasma Experiment (BPX) and the Fusion Ignition Research Experiment (FIRE).

 The Snowmass 2002 national fusion community planning meeting concluded "IGNITOR, FIRE, and ITER would enable studies of the physics of burning plasma, advance fusion technology, and contribute to the development of fusion energy...
 There is confidence that ITER and FIRE will achieve burning plasma performance in H–mode based on an extensive experimental database...".